Jorden, Eleanor Harz, April 24, 1981

 Biographical / Historical

 Eleanor Harz Jorden (1920 - February 18, 2009) was a linguistics scholar, author, and professor.
-She was born in Brooklyn, New York in 1920.
+She was born in Brooklyn, New York.
 In 1938, she started her undergraduate studies at Bryn Mawr College, receiving her degree in Latin.
-She then attended Yale University, where she received a master’s in Latin and Greek and a specialization in classics.
-During her time studying at Yale, Jorden was offered to work with American linguist and Professor Bernard Bloch, implementing and running a program called the Army Specialized Training Program at Yale, which aimed to teach enlisted men the Japanese language.
+Jorden then attended Yale University, where she received a master’s in Latin and Greek and a specialization in classics.
+During her time at Yale, Jorden was offered to work with American linguist and Professor Bernard Bloch, implementing and running a program called the Army Specialized Training Program at Yale, which aimed to teach enlisted men the Japanese language.
 Jorden, at the time, knew little about the Japanese language, but helped train the Japanese instructors to teach the men.
-Whilst assisting with the program, in 1943 and 1944, she was exposed to Japanese through visiting the classes and started to take an interest in the language.
-Eventually, she and her husband themselves taught sections of the program at Yale.
-Soon after, she received a fellowship to go to Japan in order to complete her dissertation about the Japanese language.
-She arrived into Yokohama in 1949 and interacted with many locals to conduct her research.
-She received her PhD in Linguistics from Yale shortly after in 1950 and since has written many books on the Japanese language and has taught at many renowned educational institutions.
-Eleanor Harz Jorden passed away in 2009 at the age of 88.
+Whilst assisting with the program, in 1943 and 1944, Jorden was exposed to Japanese through visiting the classes and started to take an interest in the language.
+Eventually, she and her husband taught sections of the program at Yale.
+Soon after, Jorden received a fellowship to go to Japan in order to complete her dissertation about the Japanese language.
+She arrived in Yokohama in 1949 and interacted with many locals to conduct her research.
+She received her PhD in Linguistics from Yale shortly after in 1950.
+Following this, she wrote many books on the Japanese language and taught at many renowned educational institutions.
+Eleanor Harz Jorden passed away at the age of 88.

 Library Details